Marie Louise Island: Demographics

 It is permanently inhabited with a population of about 11.
 6 are IDC staff members, 1 is a medic person for the island, and there is one remaining family at the original village.
 The villagers are agricultural workers and beach fishermen and are based in a small settlement on the north-west coast above the beach and opposite the only safe anchorage.

-There are also 98 inmates in the state prison guarded by 3 Seychelles officers, and 30 gurkha security guards.
+There were also 98 inmates in the state prison guarded by 3 Seychelles officers, and 30 gurkha security guards.
 With a population of 142 as of February 2015, this made Marie Louise Island the most populated of the Amirantes at that time.
 However, the prison was closed in 2017.

 Administration

 The island belongs to Outer Islands District.
 Being an island with a small population, there are not any government buildings or services.
 For many services, people have to go to Victoria, which is a difficult task.

 Transport

 The island is bisected by a 550 m unpaved airstrip (ICAO code FSMA) that follows the north–south axis. currently there are no regular air services.